Spike and slab Bayesian sparse principal component analysis: Asymptotic properties

 \subsection{Contraction rate of the posterior}

 We study the dimensionality and the contraction rate of the posterior distribution.
-In the study, we assume $r$ is unknown and $\sigma^2$ is fixed.
-Three assumptions are needed to obtain the rate.\\
+In this study, we assume $r$ is unknown and $\sigma^2$ is fixed.
+Three assumptions are needed to obtain the rate.